boymaas/stockers/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Philosophy

+DCI, see stockers/ctx directory for contexts.

+Context instantiates domain objects, assigns roles, and SAVES all changes to database.
+This way Contexts can be reused.